“I inherited the Addams family’s creepy mansion.” Kara whispered as they stood by the impressive fountain holding center stage in the courtyard.

 “Fine.”
 The girl said as she came in after them.
 As she closed the door she looked around fearfully as if she expected someone to jump out of some corner and grab them.
 Nothing happened.

 Ella led them to the duo of paintings.
-Her eyes took in the canvas, the palette of colours used and their composition.
+Her eyes took in the canvas, the palette of colors used and their composition.
 She took in the brush strokes and the frames the paintings were in then turned to smile at her breathlessly waiting friends.

 “They’re real!”
 She exclaimed.